Other Products

 Why you need an estate plan

 For some, these stories make wills and estate planning seem like they only apply to the very rich.
 But a will does more than make sure that your money is given to the right heir.
-It also might keep your spouse in the home that you shared together.
-It can ensure that your children are in the care of the person that you choose.
-And it can ensure that your life insurance is given to the right beneficiary.
+It keeps your common-law wife or husband in the home that you shared together.
+It ensures that your children are in the care of the person that you choose.
+And it ensures that your life insurance is given to the right beneficiary.

 Doing the right thing